jcyalung/stedcskidsclub/README.md

 - [Navigation](#navigation)
 # Important notes
 - The students database is imported in a CSV format.
 Please name this file as `students.csv` and store the file in the `~/api` folder where the python files are stored.
-An example of the database is shown below.
+An example of the database is shown below. <br>
 ![Alt text](images/image3.png)
 - A record of each student signed in and signed out is both stored as sign in sheets as well as CSV files.
 - The sign in sheets are stored in the folder `signInSheets` under the appropriate month folder.